-Types of targeted therapies for leukemia
+Types of targeted therapies for leukaemia

 TKIs for Philadelphia-positive CML and ALL

-Targeted therapy drugs called tyrosine kinase inhibitors (TKIs) can be used to treat leukemia helped to grow by the abnormal Philadelphia chromosome.
+Targeted therapy drugs called tyrosine kinase inhibitors (TKIs) can be used to treat leukaemia helped to grow by the abnormal Philadelphia chromosome.
 They are the main treatment for CML and are also used for Philadelphia-positive ALL.

 TKIs are normally taken as a tablet, once or twice a day, depending on the drug used.
 Examples of TKIs include imatinib (Glivec®) and dasatinib (Sprycel®).
-Read some tips about TKIs

 Monoclonal antibodies for CLL

 Antibodies are proteins that fight infection and cancer.
-Monoclonal antibodies man-made versions of these proteins.
-The antibodies stick to specific proteins on the surface of your white blood cells and your immune system attacks these cells and kills them.
+Monoclonal antibodies are man-made versions of these proteins.
+The antibodies stick to specific proteins on the surface of your white blood cells, and your immune system attacks these cells and kills them.
 Normal lymphocytes can replace the abnormal ones that have been destroyed.
 Examples of monoclonal antibodies for CLL include rituximab, alemtuzumab, ofatumumab and obinutuzumab.

 Monoclonal antibodies are given into a vein by drip infusion.
 You will get your treatment in the hospital day ward.
 Usually you will have treatment for about 6 months.